ryssbowh/craft-warmer/README.md

 - Console command : `php craft craftwarmer/warm`
 - Through a front end url that you can enable in the settings :
 	- visit that url with a browser
-	- or use curl : the url will have to be suffixed by 'nojs', so if you define a front url 'warm', you'll need to curl `http://mysite.com/warm/nojs`
+	- or use tools like curl

 Some urls can be ignored in the backend's settings, for each site.